Admissions Requirements: BSN Program

 A High School Diploma, GED Verification Statement, or your enrollment in the ATB program.

-If you do not have a GED or High school diploma you can still enroll today!
-Earn your postsecondary credentials while also obtaining your high school diploma.
+If you do not have a GED or High School diploma you can start the enrollment process today!
+Through our Ability-to-Benefit program, you will have the opportunity to obtain your High School diploma while earning your postsecondary credentials.
 Details of the Ability-to-Benefit program include:

 Ability-to-Benefit is a program federally governed by the Department of Education.
 It refers to students who have sufficient competency to benefit from post-secondary education but do not have a high school diploma or a certificate of high school equivalency.

 Our students and graduates receive employment services and job search support.

 1 The Bachelor of Science in Nursing (BSN) degree program at Arizona College of Nursing is accredited by the Commission on Collegiate Nursing Education (https://www.aacnnursing.org/CCNE).